raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/daily_log.md

 Today, I printed out the bottom plate for my drone, which is where most of the electronics are mounted.

-printed base plate v1 and front top plate, installed raspberry pi:
+I noticed the following problems with it:

-- holes too big for camera not gripping screws
+- Holes too big for camera and do not gripping screws
-- stands too weak to support camera properly
+- Camera mount is too weak to support the camera properly
-- npu chip slightly pressing on camera --> heating up connector as well as forcing the plate to bend very slightly
+- The npu chip is slightly pressing on camera, causing the camera connector to heat up as well as forcing the plate to bend very slightly
-- redesigned in cad to strengthen camera plate and recess pi mounts by 0.25 mm to get rid of flexing issue

 ### 10.08.2025

 Today, I focused on getting the AI working on the Raspberry Pi.
-Up to this point, I was using the pre-existing hailo_inf_fl.json file in Raspberry Pi OS that uses 3 models: [yolov8](https://docs.ultralytics.com/models/yolov8/#key-features-of-yolov8) (object detection/classification), [yolov8 pose](https://docs.ultralytics.com/models/yolov8/#key-features-of-yolov8) (pose detection), and [scrfd](https://www.insightface.ai/research/scrfd) (facial tracking).
+Up to this point, I was using the pre-existing hailo_inf_fl.json file in Raspberry Pi OS that uses 3 models: [**yolov8**](https://docs.ultralytics.com/models/yolov8/#key-features-of-yolov8) (object detection/classification), [**yolov8 pose**](https://docs.ultralytics.com/models/yolov8/#key-features-of-yolov8) (pose detection), and [**scrfd**](https://www.insightface.ai/research/scrfd) (facial tracking).
 While the yolov8 models were correctly compiled for the Hailo 8 (the NPU I am using), the scrfd model was compiled for the Hailo 8L NPU, the lower performance version of the Hailo 8.
 This returned a warning message that I will likely experience lower performance than expected, since the model was compiled for the incorrect architecture.
-I wanted to get rid of this error, so I looked at the [Hailo Model Zoo Github](https://github.com/hailo-ai/hailo_model_zoo/tree/update-to-version-2.17) and looked through the models until I found the link for scrfd compiled for the Hailo 8 NPU.
+I wanted to get rid of this error, so I looked at the [**Hailo Model Zoo Github**](https://github.com/hailo-ai/hailo_model_zoo/tree/update-to-version-2.17) and looked through the models until I found the link for scrfd compiled for the Hailo 8 NPU.

 Once I found the correct .hef file, I looked at the hailo_inf_fl.json file to see where the current scrfd file is located.
 It was located at /usr/bin/rpi-camera-assets/scrfd_2.5g.hef, so I deleted it and copied the new scrfd_2.5g.hef file to the same location to ensure that the json file would work as expected and know where to locate the model.
 When I re-ran `rpicam-hello -t 0 --rotation 180 --post-process-file /usr/share/rpi-camera-assets/hailo_inf_fl.json`, I no longer got the warning that the model is compiled for the wrong NPU.
 Although it would have previously worked fine, I wanted to ensure that everything was as optimized as possible to ensure maximum performance and the lowest power consumption possible.